Our verdict

 Removable insole

 We found that the insole is removable, which is really convenient.
-This means you can easily swap it out for custom orthotics or even your favorite insole from another pair of shoes.
+This means you can easily swap it out for custom orthotics or even your favourite insole from another pair of shoes.
 So, you're not locked into just the default option.

 Brooks Trace 2 Removable insole